 Database audit logging

 Amazon Redshift logs information about connections and user activities in your database.
-These logs help you to monitor the database for security and troubleshooting purposes, which is a process often referred to as database auditing.
-The logs are stored in Amazon S3 buckets.
-These provide convenient access with data security features for users who are responsible for monitoring activities in the database.
+These logs help you to monitor the database for security and troubleshooting purposes, a process called database auditing.
+The logs can be stored in:

 Amazon Redshift logs